 I find it irritating when major department stores put these next-to-impossible-to-remove sale stickers on the bottom of shoes, once they go on sale.

 I scored a pair of leopard Charlotte Olympia shoes at Bergdorf Goodman in New York City right after Christmas.
-Though they were 50% off, they were still much more than the average shoe price.
+They were 50% off but were still much more than the average shoe price.

-My point is that just because you mark them down, it still isn’t acceptable to put these frustrating stickers on the bottom.
-I shouldn’t have to scrape a sale sticker off the soles of what are still $400+ shoes.
+My point is that just because you mark them down, putting these frustrating stickers on the bottom isn’t acceptable.
+I shouldn’t have to scrape a sale sticker off the soles of shoes that are still $400+.

-Some stickers, like the ones that Nordstrom uses so frequently, don’t just peel off.
-In fact, they are perforated so you have to peel them off in sections.
+Some stickers, like the ones that Nordstrom uses frequently, don’t just peel off.
+In fact, they are perforated, so you have to peel them off in sections.
 After that, there’s the sticky residue left to deal with.

-I used to leave the residue but then started feeling my shoes stick to floors when I walked.
+I used to leave the residue but started feeling my shoes sticking to the floors when I walked.
 Then, you also have a dirty rectangle on the bottom of your shoe that screams, “I bought these shoes on sale!”

 Some stores put these stickers on the inside of the shoe.
 The leftover residue becomes incredibly uncomfortable on the bottom of your feet.
-Plus, it can also turn into a dirty-looking rectangle that people would see if you ever took off your shoe.
+It can also turn into a dirty-looking rectangle that people would see if you ever took off your shoe.

-I Googled “shoe sticker removal” and up popped threads by people with similar problems.
-Except they all swore that it was the cheap stores that did this and if they were buying designer shoes, this would never be an issue.
+I Googled “shoe sticker removal,” and threads by people with similar problems popped up.
+Except they all swore that the cheap stores did this, and if they were buying designer shoes, this would never be an issue.
 Not so, my friends.
+I see this on shoes in stores when I’m shopping overseas on vacation, too.

 No one online seemed to have a great solution.
 Most agreed that soapy water worked just okay.
 Some suggested spray oil, nail polish remover, hot water, hairdryer, etc. Many tackled the problem with a knife and lots of scraping.